 'Plus Foods' Hacks to Make you a Better Athlete

-When looking at the complete athlete we need to look beyond the talent & effort and think about how their diet plays into their performance, recovery and inflammation.
+When looking at the complete athlete, look beyond the talent & effort and think about how nutrition plays into performance, recovery and inflammation.
 There is hidden inflammation within everyone and when your immune system is trying to heal that, it is at odds with healing workout and injury related inflammation.

-A Functional Nutrition approach to this looks at all the bodies systems, diet and lifestyle and how they affect each other and the athlete.
+A Functional Nutrition approach to this looks at all the body's systems, nutrition and lifestyle and how they affect each other and the athlete.
 Below are nutrition and lifestyle changes you can make today to be a better and healthier athlete.
 These are just one part of our 12 week program for athletes!

-Paid member have access to the full article via your Welcome Email!
+Paid members have access to the full article via your Welcome Email!

 Water